spoderdoot/chatgpt_db_connection/README.md

 ## Set up the database
 Navigate to the db directory and execute the following commands
-1. Navigate to the _/util_ directory
+1. Navigate to the _db/util_ directory
 2. Execute
 `sh recreate_db.sh`
 # Start the application
 In the root directory run:
 `python api.py`

+## Testing the endpoints
+Thanks to Flask-restx when the application is started you can go to the [Swagger UI](http://127.0.0.1:5000/).
+The endpoints are assigned to their relevant namespaces.